 Weighing the Risks and Benefits

-When considering whether diet sodas like Coke Zero are bad for you, it is essential to weigh both the potential risks and benefits.
+When considering whether prime drinks with caffeine or diet sodas like Coke Zero are bad for you, it is essential to weigh both the potential risks and benefits.
 While some studies suggest negative health impacts associated with artificial sweeteners, more research is needed to establish definitive causation.

 It is worth noting that water remains the optimal choice for hydration due to its lack of additives or artificial sweeteners.
 However, if you enjoy an occasional diet soda as part of a balanced lifestyle, moderate consumption may not pose significant harm.